 Crispy Kale & Avocado Egg Sandwich

-1-2 slices sprouted-grain bread (like Ezekiel or Alvarado Street Bakery)
+1-2 slices of sprouted-grain bread (like Ezekiel or Alvarado Street Bakery)

 4-5 leaves kale